hantsy/symfony-rest-sample/docs/api/design.md

 # API Design Consideration

-When we design RESTful API, besides following the HTTP protocol, and REST convention, most of time it is maybe heavily dependent on our past experience and practice.

 The term `REST` firstly occurred in the [CHAPTER 5: Representational State Transfer (REST)](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm) of [Roy Fielding](https://twobithistory.org/2020/06/28/rest.html)'s dissertation: [Architectural Styles and the Design of Network-based Software](https://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm).
 This dissertation had been translated into several languages, including Chinese.
 But it does not include certain executable guidelines and considerations when designing RESTful APIs, till [Richardson Maturity Model](https://martinfowler.com/articles/richardsonMaturityModel.html) (RMM) was born.

 ## Richardson Maturity Model